eatallyourdarlings/eatallyourdarlings.github.io/dreams/Eris.md

 # HARUSPEX OF ROTTING PETABITS

-Eris yearns to collect spite, project terror and sow chaos, so much that it reflects back on to her and reinforces her ideal world. she's the dreadful semaphore all the worst shit.
-King of all those people having the worst/best time at the ends of worlds. maybe following Rain's scent they're led to the Menagerie to collect megafauna, moreterrible teeth and terrible claws for the [warband](#warband).
+Eris yearns to collect spite, project terror and sow chaos, so much that it reflects back on to her and reinforces her ideal world.
+She's the dreadful semaphore all the rage and spite in the noosphere - yearning to be King over all those having the worst/best time at the ends of worlds.

 An iron-daddy hermaphrodyke - Eris is 7 feet tall on a bad day.
 She has vitiligo, and so the changing of her appearance in [dreams](dream.md) grounds (or confuses) them in the timeline.
 Her hair, shoulders, lips, are all fried from radiation and other traumas, cracked and grey like dried earth, numbing her to pain and cold.
 When she does wear covering clothes it's for vestigial cultural reasons - ceremonial post-military regalia.